 Cognitive Behavior Therapy

 Cognitive Therapy (or Cognitive Behavior Therapy [CBT]) was originally developed by Aaron T. Beck, M.D., a recent recipient of the prestigious Lasker Award in Medicine.
-First developed for depression, the general principal underlying treatment is to help clients understand how their thoughts, feelings, and behaviors influence each other and the ways individuals interact in their environment.
+First developed for depression, the general principal underlying treatment is that thoughts, feelings, and behaviors influence each other and the ways individuals interact in their environment.
 By changing our thoughts or our relationship to our thoughts, we can change behavior and emotions.
 In addition, CBT helps individuals identify and learn tools to overcome maladaptive thought patterns, behaviors, and difficult emotional experiences.
 Using this general frame, and with more scientific research than any other psychotherapy, CBT has evolved to treat various disorders and presenting problems in specific and efficient ways.
 At CBTC, clinicians focus on ensuring treatment is targeted for the patient’s areas of concern, demonstrating compassion for individual struggles, and holding themselves accountable for delivery and implementation of these effective treatments.

 Services For Family Members